orlicekm/CsharpCourse/Lectures/Lecture07/PITCHME.md

 ---
 ## Clean Code - Objects, Classes and Data Structures
 * Small blocks of code
-* Avoid Usage of a Singleton Pattern
+* Avoid usage of a Singleton pattern
 * Use getters and setters
-* Make objects have private/protected members
 * Use private/protected members when possible
-* Use method chaining
+* Use extension methods
 * Prefer composition over inheritance

 @snap[south-east span+40]